 - Find out where the nearest post office, police station, park, or church is.

 What about apps?

-If you have a smartphone or tablet and are not something of a Luddite like I am when it comes to maps, you may prefer to invest in a good app that includes maps of all the Paris districts as well as a metro map.
-See this page for a list of some good ones.
+If you have a smartphone or tablet, you may prefer to invest in a good app that includes maps of all the Paris districts as well as a metro map.
+See this page for a list of some decent ones.